Lexington Traumatic Brain Injury Lawyers

 - Medications.
 Medicines may help with chronic pain, headaches, and difficulty sleeping.
 They may also help with anxiety and depression.

-At Wilt & Associates, our Lexington brain injury attorneys work with you, investigators, and through a formal discovery process to determine how the accident that caused your TBI happened – and who is responsible.
+At Wilt Injury Lawyers, our Lexington brain injury attorneys work with you, investigators, and through a formal discovery process to determine how the accident that caused your TBI happened – and who is responsible.
 We handle the following types of personal injury claims that may cause a TBI:

 - Car accidents